mguthrieabf/cobalt/docs/rbac_overview.rst

 Now lets add two administrators:

-**Note that admin has a matching set of models with the word Admin added.**

 .. code-block:: python

-  RBACAdminGroup: "Springfield Bridge Club Admins"
+  RBACAdminGroup: forums.forum.37
   RBACAdminUserGroup: Bob
   RBACAdminGroupRole: forums.forum.37

-  RBACAdminGroup: "Global Forum Admins"
+  RBACAdminGroup: forums.forum
   RBACAdminUserGroup: Fred
   RBACAdminGroupRole: forums.forum

-So here Bob, as well as being a member of the group "Springfield Bridge Club Directors", is also an administrator.
+So here Bob, as well as being a member of the directors group at Surfers, is also an administrator.
 Fred has access at a higher level and is an administrator for all forums.

-Both Bob and Fred can add or remove users from the group "Springfield Bridge Club Directors".
-However, using these rules, Fred could also add the role *forums.forum.6.view* to this group, while Bob could not.

-Lets keep this in place and add one further admin group into the mix:
+There are two different kinds of admin rights within RBAC.
+There is **WHAT** you can change (as shown above for Bob and Fred), but also **WHERE** you can change it.

 .. code-block:: python

-  RBACAdminGroup: "Springfield Bridge Club Admins - More Access"
-  RBACAdminUserGroup: Bob
-  RBACAdminGroupRole: organisations.organisation.142

-This rule gives Bob admin rights over organisation 142.

-Now Bob can also update our original group "Springfield Bridge Club Directors" to add the role *organisations.organisation.143.view*, however, based upon the rules we have shown here, Fred could not.
-Equally, if Bob does add this role, then Fred could not remove it.
+  RBACAdminTree..tree: forums.forum.37   (Where in the tree you have rights) RBACAdminTree..group: forums.forums.37  (Group above with Bob) RBACAdminTree..group: forums.forums   (Group above with Fred)

 So, in summary:

 - Administrator access applies at the role level, not directly to groups.
-- If an administrator has rights to a group through any admin role, then they can change the membership of that group (add or remove users).
+- Administrators need both admin access to the role and write access to the tree in order to make changes.
 - An administrator can only change the roles within a group that they have explicit rights to.
 They cannot change any other roles.